claudiarichardxx/Vector-vs.-Lexical-Semantics/README.md

 2. context_windows = [] ; default = [1, 2, 5, 10]
 3. vector_sizes = [], ; default = [10, 50, 100, 300]
 4. iterations = int ; default = 100

+# Folders
+1. The SimLex-999 file can be found in data/
+2. The helper functions are split into modules and can be found in utils/
+3. The main.py file has the entire pipeline that should be executed